CamiaB17/Gradebook-Project/README.md

 ## Grade Book Database
-CSCI 432 - Database Systems | Group Project
+CSCI 432 - Database Systems | Group Project |
 Group members: Camia Bellamy, Erin McCoomer, Leighla-Marie Dantes

 ## How to run it
-Step 1 — Set up the database in MySQL
+Step 1 — Set up the database in MySQL,
-Open MySQL Workbench (or the MySQL command line) and run the two SQL files in order: ``` sqlsource schema.sql source seed.sql ```
+Open MySQL Workbench (or the MySQL command line) and run the two SQL files in order: ``` sqlsource schema.sql source seed.sql ```,
 Or from the terminal: ```
 mysql -u root -p < schema.sql
 mysql -u root -p < seed.sql```

-Step 2 — Update the connection settings
+Step 2 — Update the connection settings,
 Open gradebook.py and change the DB_CONFIG at the top to match your MySQL login:``` pythonDB_CONFIG = {
     "host":     "localhost",